-The CopyCat node (NukeX and Nuke Studio only) copies sequence-specific effects, such as garbage matting, beauty repairs, or deblurring, from a small number of frames in a sequence and then trains a network to replicate this effect on a full sequence.
+The CopyCat node (NukeX and Nuke Studio only) copies sequence-specific effects, such as garbage matting, beauty repairs, or deblurring, from a small number of frames in a sequence and then trains a network using machine learning to replicate this effect on a full sequence.
 CopyCat outputs a trained network in a .cat file ready for the Inference node to apply your effect.

 CopyCat ingests any number of image pairs called Input and Ground Truth images, which are referred to as the data set.
-The data set is used to train a neural network to manipulate the Input images to replicate the Ground Truth.
+The data set is used to train a neural network using machine learning to manipulate the Input images to replicate the Ground Truth.
 For example, a data set could be six frames from a sequence that you want to garbage matte and six manually roto'd masks, as shown in the image.

 Note: CopyCat can ingest sequential formats, such as .jpg and .exr, and container formats, such as .mov and .mxf, but the set up is slightly different in each case.
 See Training Networks to Replicate Effects for more information.

 As the network learns, it creates .cat files in the Data Directory, which can then be used by an Inference node to reproduce the effect learned from a few frames across the whole sequence.

 Learn how to create a data set to train a network to perform a specific task.